MobeenAftab/mern-event-manager-app/backend/README.md

 4. Update package.json with some commands to build and run express server.
 5. Add nodemon, ts-node configured by nodemon json to rebuild on project changes.
 6. Dockerize backend server app.
-   Use volume mapping to automatically rebuild app using nodemon.
+   Use volume mapping to automatically rebuild app using nodemon (hot reloading).
    Docker could not find nodemon in container as it was installed globally, added nodemon as a dev dependency to solve this (could also have used preinstall script).
+7. Setup prettier with eslint to lint files on save.
+8. Added debugger to docker container app with `---inspect` flag.
+Add the `debugger;` breakpoint in code and navigate to `chrome://inspect/#devices` for debugging tools.

 ## References